-We have a \$1.5 billion unsecured revolving credit facility that matures on March 6, 2020, which includes a \$500.0 million letter of credit subfacility.
-As of March 31, 2018, there were \$9.8 million in outstanding letters of credit and \$370.0 million outstanding borrowings under our credit facility, leaving approximately \$1.1 billion available for future borrowing.
+The ENLK Credit Facility is a \$1.5 billion unsecured revolving credit facility that matures on March 6, 2020, which includes a \$500.0 million letter of credit subfacility.
+As of March 31, 2018, there were \$9.8 million in outstanding letters of credit and \$370.0 million outstanding borrowings under the ENLK Credit Facility, leaving approximately \$1.1 billion available for future borrowing.